NVIDIA/trt-samples-for-hackathon-cn/cookbook/05-Plugin/DataDependentShape/README.md

-# DataDependentShape
+# Data Dependent Shape

-+ Move all non-zero elements to the left side.
++ Example of using a Data-Dependent-Shape plugin to move all non-zero elements to the left side.

++ There are two output tensors from the plugin:
-+ Return 0: the compressed tensor.
+  + 0: the compressed tensor.

-+ Return 1: maximum of non-zeros elements among rows.
+  + 1: maximum of non-zeros elements among rows.

 + For example: